 The hashtag #DeleteUber started to trend in January 2017 when the company’s choice to profit from political protests was met with backlash.

 But that’s not all that Uber has done wrong.
 The company has also been accused of improperly handling customer data, stealing IP and even sexual harassment.
+It is also estimated by Uber accident lawyers that since 2011, ridesharing services have contributed to a 3% increase in traffic-related death and injury.

 The tip of the iceberg was one simple tweet.
 “Surge pricing has been turned off at #JFK Airport.
 This may result in longer wait times.
 Please be patient.”